muratk3n/thirdwave/en/README.md

 ---

-"We shouldn’t have had to go to court.
-For a year, we’ve been fighting legal battles over the British government’s secretive NHS data deals with controversial ‘spy tech’ firm Palantir.
+"For a year, we’ve been fighting legal battles over the British government’s secretive NHS data deals with controversial ‘spy tech’ firm Palantir.
 Today, we can announce an important victory.

 Back in December, after we had spent months on legal efforts to get transparency, the government snuck through a massive £23m, two-year